-Though ANOVA was applied to this study, it was not the appropriate most statistical tool for these data, and was used only provide a very crude description of relationships between these Several numbers. assumptions were violated that complicated the application of simple statistical methods.
-Given the serial properties of these data, multiple comparisons issues, the probable lack of independence among multiple parameters, influencing variables, this was and other aov (formula = log.cor ~ Data.Source, data = WS1SPlus, qr = T, na.action = na.exclude)
+Though ANOVA was applied to this study, it was not the most appropriate statistical tool for these data, and was used only to provide a very crude description of relationships between these numbers.
+Several assumptions were violated that complicated the application of simple statistical methods.
+Given the serial properties of these data, multiple-comparisons issues, the probable lack of independence among WEPP parameters, and numerous other influencing variables, this was probably a case for some sort of multivariate linear regression analysis.
+Employing these more robust and sophisticated tools was beyond the scope of this investigation but warrants future consideration for model testing and calibration purposes.